d-rybakov/ml-delivery-framework/phase-2-data-understanding/P02_Data_Quality_Report_T.md

 *\[This overview indicates that most datasets demonstrate acceptable levels of completeness and uniqueness, although the Call Center dataset contains a higher proportion of missing values that will be analyzed further in the field-level assessment.\]*

-6. # Field-Level Data Quality Assessment {#field-level-data-quality-assessment}
+# 6 Field-Level Data Quality Assessment

 *\[Provide a detailed evaluation of data quality at the level of individual fields within the datasets included in the scope of this report.
 This section identifies specific attributes that may contain missing values, invalid entries, format inconsistencies, or other anomalies affecting analytical reliability.\]*